saratheriver/YRE-2022/README.md

 ```
  <br>

+### 🌋 Matlab installation
-🌋 To do the tutorials in `matlab`, clone the current repository:
+To do the tutorials in `matlab`, clone the current repository:
 ```
 git clone https://github.com/saratheriver/YRE-2022.git
 ```